exynerve/discussion-forum/README.md

 # discussion-forum
-A Java program to showcase some object oriented concepts and code health.
+A Java application program to showcase some object oriented concepts and code quality.